Public Administration

 PA 7302.
 Leadership and Organizational Culture.
 3 Semester Hours.

 PA 7303.
-Ethics and Public Sector.
+Ethics and the Public Sector.
 3 Semester Hours.

 PA 7304.
-The Management of Public Budget.
+Management of the Public Budget.
 3 Semester Hours.

 This course focuses on the operational level of public budgeting and finance systems rather than the specific details of practice or theory.
 It is designed to train public managers to exercise control over the financial resources of their organization through an understanding of accounting, budgeting, and financial practices following the guidelines of the governmental Generally Accepted Accounting Principles (GAPP).
 This course will help public managers to understand financial language and practices so that they can interpret financial reports, control organizational resources, ensure that financial systems support each other, and maintain the financial integrity of their organization.